FTsune/semantic-research/README.md

-# Semantic Research using Similarity Metrics
+# LegalSimLab: Semantic Research using Similarity Metrics

 A comprehensive platform for evaluating and comparing different text similarity metrics on legal documents.